udelcodes/udelcodes.github.io/LTC/index.md

 We hope you all are excited for this week of camp!
 This week, we're going to learn how to:

--Make our own websites using HTML and CSS
+-Make our own websites using HTML and CSS<br>
--Create our own "choose your own adventure" style games -Develop our JavaScript skills
+-Create our own "choose your own adventure" style games<br>
+-Develop our JavaScript skills<br>
--Learn about the Document Object Model
+-Learn about the Document Object Model<br>
--Improve our logical thinking skills
+-Improve our logical thinking skills <br>

 The lesson plans for each day are all linked right below: